mikazz/RSnippets/README.md

     detach(anorexia)

 ### Distributions
-    All these functions can be used by replacing the letter r with d, p or q to get, respectively, the probability density (dfunc(x, ...)), the cumulative probability density (pfunc(x, ...)), and the value of quantile (qfunc(p, ...), with 0 < p < 1).
+All these functions can be used by replacing the letter r with d, p or q to get, respectively, the probability density (dfunc(x, ...)), the cumulative probability density (pfunc(x, ...)), and the value of quantile (qfunc(p,...), with 0 < p < 1).

     #  Gaussian (normal)
     rnorm(n, mean=0, sd=1)